Waivz AI Governance Statement

 Data Minimization in Practice

 The data minimization principle is enforced through application architecture, not just policy.
-The following describes how this works in (k) Suite applications that process uploaded census and plan data:
+The following describes how this works in the (k) Suite tools that process uploaded census and spreadsheet data.
+(Document-extraction tools such as Adopt(k) and Summary(k) work differently — see the note at the end of this section.)

 Client-side file parsing.
 Uploaded files (XLSX, CSV) are parsed entirely in the advisor's browser using SheetJS, a JavaScript spreadsheet library.
 The raw file never leaves the browser and is never transmitted to a server.

 De-identification before AI processing.
-Before any data is sent to the AI provider for analysis, a client-side de-identification function strips first names and any remaining personal identifiers.
-Only financial and employment data required for compliance analysis — compensation, deferrals, dates of hire, hours of service, ownership percentages, and derived eligibility flags — is transmitted.
+Before any data is sent to the AI provider for analysis, a client-side de-identification function strips Social Security numbers and first names.
+What is transmitted is a last-name-plus-dates key (last name, date of birth, date of hire — used for family-group and HCE/attribution logic) together with the financial and employment data required for compliance analysis: compensation, deferrals, hours of service, ownership percentages, and derived eligibility flags.
+This is de-identified of direct identifiers, not fully anonymized.

 No persistent storage of uploaded files.
 Uploaded census data exists only in the browser session.
 When the browser tab is closed, the data is gone.
 There is no server-side copy of the original uploaded file.